 Almost all secondaries are viable, but keep in mind they all have different roles, and you will have to change your playstyle accordingly.
 Usually the recommended choice is to go with your empire specific long range secondary: Gatekeeper (550 Certs), Enforcer (875 Certs) or Saron (875 Certs).
 NS Halberd (875 Certs) will work as well.

 That said, the default Basilisk seems to be rather effective at the moment, so there’s no rush to replace it.

 Walker or Ranger anti-air machineguns can be useful if you wish to play solo MBT, and you want an effective way of protecting yourself from ESF attacks.
 But they won’t be very attractive to gunners.

 Performance: Racer 2 – will make your MBT faster and better at climbing.
 Prowler is maneuverable enough by default, so Rival is unnecessary.
 300 Certs.

 - Anchored Mode 2 – significantly increases your firepower and effective range at the cost of being stationary.
 Becomes truly useful only with a few upgrades.
 Rank 2 will cost you 300 Certs.

-- Fire Suppression 1 – choose this if you don’t plan on upgrading Anchor Mode right away.
-30 Certs.
+- Or you can keep using Fire Suppression if you don’t plan on upgrading Anchor Mode right away.

 Prowler scales incredibly well with upgrades, such as getting an AP cannon with maximum zoom and reload speed, and maxing out the Anchored Mode.
 When fully upgraded, Prowler can output an amazing amount of damage against vehicles even without a secondary gunner.
 The problem is that it takes over 5 000 Certs worth of upgrades.